 Her call to teaching ministry began with her own time in Confirmation in 8th grade.
 Since then she has never stopped asking God questions and inviting others to do the same.
 As a Christian, she found her faith in her creative impulses, writing, painting, and photography, and in the creative impulses of others.
 Her passion is teaching theology through the arts, specifically exploring new ways to approach the scriptures and spirituality that tap into our connection with God the creator.

 With the little free time she has with two little ones, Michaela can be found exploring museums, the zoo, and any place that reveals God's beautiful creation.

-Eric Wicks is our organist, and joined the staff in January 2013.
+Eric Wicks is Minister of Worship and Music, and joined the staff in January 2013.

 Eric received both his Bachelor's and Master's degrees in organ performance from the Cleveland Institute of Music where he studied with Todd Wilson.
 He also studied piano, harpsichord, Eurhythmics pedagogy, and early music performance practice.

 Eric plays organ and piano for our worship services, supporting congregational singing and accompanying our choir.
 He leads the Women's and Men's Ensembles, and works with instrumentalists.
 In addition, Eric works closely with our director of music, Deacon Joan Kuehn, helping her with musical arrangements, instrumental resources, and more.
 He provides music for weddings and memorial services, and provides technical support for our services through his work with our sound and video systems.